bmwcarit/Emma/doc/readme.md

 ### `globalConfig.json`
 The globalConfig.json is the starting point of the configurations.
-It defines the memory configurations of the system and defines the names of the config files that belong to these.
+It defines the used compiler, the memory configurations of the system and the names of the config files that belong to these.
 A memory configuration is describes a unit that has memory associated to it, for example an MCU, MPU or an SOC.
 During the analysis, it will be examined to which extent the memory resources that are available for these units are used.
+A compiler definition is used for determining the mapfile format.

 In Emma, a memory configuration is called a **configID**.
 For each configID the the following config files need to be defined: